univention/univention-corporate-server/doc/changelog/index.rst

 * Missing properties when creating or modifying objects via the UDM REST API are now correctly marked in the error response (:uv:bug:`56734`).

-* The unused UDM properties from nagios server have been marked as optional to ease the upgrade to UCS 5.2 (:uv:bug:`56820`).
+* The unused UDM properties from Nagios server have been marked as optional to ease the upgrade to UCS 5.2 (:uv:bug:`56820`).

-* The Python 3.11 compatibiliy for timezone handling has been repaired (:uv:bug:`56514`).
+* The Python 3.11 compatibility for timezone handling has been repaired (:uv:bug:`56514`).

 * The case sensitivity of the attribute ``memberUid`` is now respected when